 - 1/4 cup flour

 - 1 cup heavy cream

-- 2 cups chopped turkey breast meat, cooked
+- 2 cups turkey breast meat cooked and chopped

 - 1 cup chopped carrots

 - 1 cup chopped frozen green beans